 How to Harvest and Roast Sunflower Seeds

-Sunflowers blooms, are known for their happily colored flower and their surprisingly strong and tall stalk.
+Sunflowers are known for their happily colored flowers and their surprisingly strong and tall stalk.
 In addition to the traditional bright yellow sunflower, the plant also blooms in orange, cream or blue as well.

 Not only do sunflowers provide bright color in your garden (and come on, who doesn't see a sunflower and smile?), but harvesting sunflower seeds for your family to snack on is a relatively simple process.
 There is no need to purchase sunflower seeds at the grocery store when you can dry roast your own at home at the end of the sunflower growing season.